Place your mouse cursor over a staff photo in order to zoom in on it.

 Kumu Kanani Durant is the current Secondary Program Social Studies Kumu, pae 7-12.
 She has previously worked at Hoʻopuka Learning Center learning and is fluent in ‘Ōlelo Hawai‘i.
 She is a graduate of Kaua’i High School and holds a BA degree in Hawaiian Studies and Hawaiian Language from the University of Hawaiʻi at Mānoa.
 Kumu Kanani is currently working on her Masters degree in Political Science and her Secondary Teaching Certification from the University of Hawai’i Mānoa.
 She is a mother of 3 children.

-Kumu Wahineu`i Waiamau is the current 6th-grade and Secondary Program (7-12) Mathematics Kumu.
+Kumu Wahineu`i Waiamau is the current Secondary Program (7-12) Mathematics Kumu.
 She is a graduate of Kamehameha Schools – Kapālama and holds a Bachelors of Arts in Secondary Education with an endorsement in Advanced Mathematics from Concordia University – Portland.
-This is Kumu Waiamau’s third year at Kawaikini and she serves as the Secondary Pouhana and an advisor for ‘Aha.
+This is Kumu Waiamau’s fourth year at Kawaikini and she serves as the Secondary Pouhana and an advisor for ‘Aha.